daoventures/DaoProtocol/README.md

 Mainnet Etherscan: https://etherscan.io/address/0xA0db955B5bdFA7C279CdE6C136FBA20C195CdEe5

+#### The smart contract is still under development (testing and auditing) and we strongly advise anyone not to deposit anything on the mainnet until we publicly launch the product.

 ## Installations

 To run this project locally you need to deploy USDT, yEarn, yVault and this repo, Yearn-Farmer.